Existence of moduli spaces for algebraic stacks: Valuative criteria for stacks

 \subsubsection{Properties of $\Theta$-reductive morphisms}

 We now give a few properties of $\Theta$-reductive morphisms.
 First observe that $\Theta$-reductive morphisms are stable under composition and base change.
-We first show that one can check the lifting criterion of \eqref{E:theta-reductive} after taking extensions of the DVR.
+We first show that one can check the lifting criterion of \eqref{E:theta-reductive} after taking extensions of the DVR, and in some situations it suffices to check only essentially finite type DVRs.

 \begin{prop} Let $ \cX \to \cY$ be a morphism of locally noetherian algebraic stacks, and consider a diagram of the form \eqref{E:theta-reductive}.
-There exists a unique dotted arrow filling in the diagram if either \begin{enumerate} \item there exists a unique filling after passing to an unramifed extension $R \subset R'$ of DVR's which is an isomorphism on residue fields, such as the completion of $R$, or \item $\cX \to \cY$ has affine diagonal, and there exists a filling after an arbitrary extension of DVR's $R \subset R'$. \end{enumerate} In particular, to verify that a morphism of locally noetherian algebraic stacks is $\Theta$-reductive, it suffices to check the lifting criterion \eqref{E:theta-reductive} for complete DVRs. \end{prop}
+There exists a unique dotted arrow filling in the diagram if either \begin{enumerate} \item there exists a unique filling after passing to an unramified extension $R \subset R'$ of DVRs which is an isomorphism on residue fields, such as the completion of $R$, or \item $\cX \to \cY$ has affine diagonal, and there exists a filling after an arbitrary extension of DVRs $R \subset R'$. \end{enumerate} In particular, to verify that $\cX \to \cY$ is $\Theta$-reductive, it suffices to check the lifting criterion \eqref{E:theta-reductive} for complete DVRs. \end{prop}

 \begin{proof} The first statement follows from an explicit descent argument similar to \cite[Rmk.~2.5]{heinloth-stability}.
 Alternatively, if $R \subset R'$ is an unramified extension of DVRs with isomorphic residue fields, then